Do Go On - 425 - The WWI Christmas Truce

 Yeah.

-I thought they're sending them each one tile.
+I thought they're sending them each one tile,

-That would be nice.
+That'd be nice.

-That would be very nice.
+That'd be very nice.

-It's just a lovely subway tile.
+There's a lovely subway time.

 Yeah.

-Well, I got a pink one.
+I've got a pink one.

 You got trench foot, but don't worry about it.